Mastering htaccess: A Comprehensive Guide Print

 Introduction

-1. Basic Structure of `.htaccess`
+1. Basic Structure of .htaccess

-Creating and Locating `.htaccess`
+Creating and Locating .htaccess

 Syntax and Comments

-The basic syntax of `.htaccess` is straightforward:
+The basic syntax for .htaccess commands is simple:

 # This is a comment